Finnish-FLOSS-Manuals/fifm-archive/README.md

-Just an archive of fi.flossmanuals.net manuals.
+Just an automatic archive of published Finnish FLOSS Manuals.